EithonNetwork/EithonCop/README.md

 ## Release history

+### 1.1.1 (2015-08-23)

+* BUG: A new blacklisted words that was similar to existing word could not be added.

 ### 1.1 (2015-08-19)

 * CHANGE: Now ignores the word "I" when considering upper and lower case words.